 Intelligence: keeping an eye on the competition

 If the competition seems to be outperforming your PPC ads, there’s probably a good reason.
 The best way to find out what they might be doing right is to use keyword software that ‘spys’ on them (this is totally legal, ethical and part of a comprehensive PPC strategy).
-Study your competition’s ad copy and make a shortlist of the highest peforming ads.
+Study your competition’s ad copy and make a shortlist of the highest performing ads.

 PPC ad extensions are excellent tools that compel customers to click on an ad.
 Extensions provide more information that potential customers may be looking for, such as your business’ phone number, customer rating, links to your webpages, and mailing address.

-Below are some of the ad extensions in Google Ads:
+Ad extensions in Google Ads:

 - Sitelink Extensions – It displays additional links in your standard text ad